yurivish/yuri.is-2018/content/scribbles/the-artists-of-magic.md

 +++
 date = "2016-08-09T19:44:46-04:00"
-title = "the artists of magic" draft = true script = true style = true seq = 2
+title = "The Artists of Magic" script = true style = true seq = 2

 +++

-# The Artists of Magic

 The game of [Magic](https://en.wikipedia.org/wiki/Magic:_The_Gathering) is now over 20 years old.